WTFAcademy/WTF-Ethers/en/20_DecodeTx/readme.md

   - web
 ---

-# Ethers Quick Start Guide: 20.
+# WTF Ethers: 20.
 Decoding Transaction Details

-I recently started studying `ethers.js` again to reinforce the details and create a "WTF Ethers Quick Start Guide" for beginners to use.
+I recently started studying `ethers.js` again to reinforce the details and create a "# WTF Ethers Guide" for beginners to use.

 **Twitter**: [@0xAA_Science](https://twitter.com/0xAA_Science)